Resident parking scheme

 See full details and results of the Resident parking scheme trial - actions following consultation.

-You can apply or renew online for the following permits only:
+You can apply online for the following permits only:

 - resident permit (including visitor allocation)

 At this time all current permits will remain valid regardless of the stated expiry date.
 Following the outcome of the Traffic Regulation Order process, we will write to all properties included in the scheme with details of the next steps.
 This is likely to be in the New Year.
 In the meantime it is important to continue to display your current permit.

 Apply by post

 Enclose photocopies of required documents - see How to apply for a permit section below for all required documents.